Integrative Growth in Hawaii

 David Richo

-About Triseugeny Kononelos, LMHC, LPC
+About Triseugeny Kononelos,

 I’m a licensed mental health counselor providing psychotherapy for adults in Hawaiʻi and Illinois.

-Before entering clinical work, I spent years in corporate settings while quietly pursuing what held my attention: Jungian depth psychology, somatic practice, and the question of how people change, heal, and make sense of tragic experiences.
+Before entering clinical work, I spent two decades in corporate settings while quietly pursuing what held my attention: Jungian depth psychology, somatic practice, and the question of how people change, heal, and make sense of tragic experiences.
 A two-year Jungian training program and several years of Iyengar yoga deepened my understanding of the relationship between body, awareness, and the deeper layers of the psyche.

 Growing up first-generation Greek American, navigating cultural identity, family expectations, and belonging between different worlds, shaped me in ways that live in this work.